ckan/ckan/doc/datastore.rst

 Installation and Configuration
 ==============================

-.. warning:: Even though the datastore verifies the permissions make sure that all settings are correct.
+.. warning:: Make sure that you follow the steps below and make sure that the settings are correct.
+Wrong settings could lead to serious security issues.

-The DataStore in previous lives required a custom setup of ElasticSearch and Nginx, but that is no more, as it can use any relational database management system (PostgreSQL for example).
-However, you should set-up a  separate database for the datastore and create a read-only user to make you CKAN installation save.
+The DataStore in previous lives required a custom setup of ElasticSearch and Nginx, but that is no more, as it the relational database management system PostgreSQL.
+However, you should set-up a  separate database for the datastore and create a read-only user to make your CKAN installation save.

 In your config file ensure that the datastore extension is enabled::